FAQEUCyber Resilience Act

 Article 69(1) provides a transition rule: EU-type examination certificates and approval decisions issued regarding cybersecurity requirements for products with digital elements under other Union harmonisation legislation remain valid until 11 June 2028, unless they expire earlier or that other legislation specifies otherwise.

-Section 27
+Question 27

-What usually makes a CRA module B+C file workable in practice?
+What usually makes a CRA Module B+C file workable in practice?

 A workable file is one that lets the notified body trace the compliance claim, the supporting design choice, the evidence, and the tested specimen without gaps.